Dr. Granville Coggs

 In June 1949, Dr. Coggs received his Bachelor of Science degree

-the Phi Beta Kappa and Sigma Xi honor societies.
-In June 1953, he
+to the Phi Beta Kappa and Sigma Xi honor societies.
+In June

-of the Ultrasound Radiology Division, University of California, San
+head of the Ultrasound Radiology Division, University of California,

 Evaluation Center, the role model for centers across the U.S. in